jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-24

+They launched a new kind of train.
+It looks retro from inside.

 # 2022-08-23

 Deep dived GraphQL.
 My plan to being a good developer is to read lot of code and that's why I love code browsing.